 What constituted medical exemptions was still not entirely clear because the template letters only give examples.
 It will not be clear until the clinical review process is complete whether a person was correct to self-certify.

 This temporary guidance made clear that once the NHS COVID Pass system was launched, care home workers would need to apply for a formal medical exemption through that process and the self-certification would expire 12 weeks after its launch.
-It is now known that the 12 weeks expires on 24 December 2021, but on 8 December 2021, an updated letter from the DHSC was published outlining an extension to the medical self-certification letters.
+The 12 weeks was due to expire on 24 December 2021, but on 8 December 2021, an updated letter from the DHSC was published outlining an extension to the medical self-certification letters.

 Since 1 October 2021, individuals have been able to apply formally for a medical exemption, when DHSC Guidance was published which launched the COVID Pass system.
 This Guidance clarifies:

 - that the template self-certification letters are only valid until 31 March 2022, provided they were received by 24 December 2021;

-- therefore, from 25 December 2021, if individuals are unable to get vaccinated because of a medical exemption would have to have received formal notification that they are medically exempt by using the NHS COVID Pass service to prove this, although this is no longer likely to apply.
+- that from 1 April 2022, individuals unable to get vaccinated because of a medical exemption would have to have received formal notification that they are medically exempt by using the NHS COVID Pass service to prove this, although this is no longer likely to apply.